filecoin-project/specs/src/systems/filecoin_mining/sector/lifecycle.md

 title: Sector Lifecycle
 ---

-In Filecoin, miners contribute storage capacity to the network in units of Sectors.
-These sectors work similar to real-life shipping containers; they are used provide a unique ID for storage / retrieval processes as well as ensuring the data's 'dimensions' conform with all other Sectors in the network.
+In Filecoin, miners contribute storage capacity to the network in units of _sectors_.
+These sectors work similar to real-life shipping containers; they are used provide a unique ID for storage / retrieval processes as well as ensuring the data's 'dimensions' conform with all other sectors in the network.

 #### Sector creation

 At creation, a sector's space (raw-byte power or sector size) and lifetime (duration) are defined.
 Together, these are referred to as 'spacetime'.
-The new sector may contain deals (either Deals or VerifiedDeals), Committed Capacity or a mixture of both.
+The new sector may contain deals (either Deals or VerifiedDeals), Committed Capacity, or a mixture of both.

 The sector is then assigned a `SectorQuality`. which determines its Quality-Adjusted Power in the network, or consensus power.